Skip to main content

 If you are interested in women’s health and reproductive care, then you may consider a career as an OB/GYN, meaning a doctor specially trained in obstetrics and gynecology.

 What does OB/GYN stand for?
-It stands for obstetrician gynecologist, an expert on women’s health who combines both specialties.
+It stands for obstetrician and gynecologist, an expert on women’s health who combines both specialties.
 If you are considering a career as an OB/GYN, ask yourself these questions:

 • Are you passionate about women’s reproductive health?